 Please complete the following questions silently at your seat.
 If you have a question, please raise your hand and wait to be called on.
 You may use headphones during this test; however, you may not click another tab for any reason.
 Any talking will be considered cheating.
-You may listen to the music on this test while taking it.
+You may listen to the directions and the questions throughout this test.
+This will not be timed so take as much time as you need.